Quick Links In The Section

 5. Unless the CE has given prior permission in writing, use of the following on Bisley ranges is prohibited:

 a.
 Tracer; incendiary; armour piercing; armour piercing incendiary (API); depleted uranium; ammunition containing any igniferous or explosive substance.

 b.
-Projectiles of construction other than lead core with gilding metal or soft iron jacket, including specifically mono-metallic bullets may be used during specific events that are controlled and planned by the NRA.
+Projectiles that are not constructed of pure lead, lead alloy, or a lead core with a jacket of gilding metal or soft iron.
+Lead-free mono-metallic bullets may be used during specific events that are controlled and planned by the NRA or as otherwise permitted by the CE.
 They are other wise forbidden.

 c.
 Cartridges which, when normally loaded, would exceed the ME/MV limits of any specific range, may not be used on that range even if downloaded.